sfdcbrewery/sriharideep.github.io/_posts/2017-12-11-HelloSalesforceDX.md

 A Developer Hub (Dev Hub) provides you and your team with the ability to create and manage scratch orgs.
 Scratch orgs are temporary Salesforce environments where you do the bulk of your development work in this new source-driven development paradigm.

 Scratch Orgs?
 Salesforce DX introduces a new type of Salesforce environment, the scratch org, a source-driven and disposable deployment of Salesforce code and metadata.
 Scratch orgs are fully configurable, allowing developers to emulate different editions with different features and preferences, playing a critical role in driving developer productivity and collaboration during the development process.
-They can also be used as part of automated testing and the implementation of a full continuous integration suite.
+They can also be used as part of automated testing and implementation of a full continuous integration suite.

 How to create Dev Hub Org?
 To create a Dev Hub Environment, [click here](https://developer.salesforce.com/promotions/orgs/dx-signup)